SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/product.md

 | Computer Accessories  | 167,224  |
 | Health & Beauty       | 163,084  |

+These categories are represented by the longest bars on the 'Top 5 Product Categories by Order' bar chart.

 **Quarterly Revenue Dynamics**

 - **Watches & Gifts** and **Computer Accessories** perform strongly in every quarter.
 - **Health & Beauty** consistently ranks in the top 3 during **Q2, Q3, and Q4**.
 - **Sports & Leisure** rises into the top 3 in **Q1**, replacing Health & Beauty, indicating early-year seasonal demand, or new-year up-lift in customer spend on fitness-related products.

+The filter on the dashboard can be used to visualise the quarterly revenue dynamics in the bar chart.

 ### Popularity Leaders (Units Sold)
 Most frequently purchased categories: